Synergistic Graph Fusion via Encoder Embedding: Simulations

 \subsection{Simulation 1}

-We let $K=4$ and the prior probability be $[0,3,0.2,0.2,0.3]$.
-Three SBM graphs are generated with block probability matrices $B_{j} \in \mathbb{R}^{K \times K}$.
-For each $j$, the probabilities are $B_{j}(k,l)=0.1$ for all $k, l$, except $B_{j}(j,j)=0.2$ for $j=1,2,3$.
-This means that the $j$th class has a stronger connection in graph $j$.
+We consider a scenario with $K=4$ classes, where the prior probabilities for each vertex to belong to class $[1,2,3,4]$ are set to $[0, 0.3, 0.2, 0.2, 0.3]$.
+Three SBM graphs are generated with block probability matrices $B_{m} \in \mathbb{R}^{K \times K}$.
+For each $m$, the probabilities are $B_{m}(k,l)=0.1$ for all $k, l$, except $B_{m}(m,m)=0.2$ for $m=1,2,3$.
+This means that the $m$th class has a stronger connection in graph $m$.
 A visualization of this setup is provided in Figure~\ref{fig0}.
 While no single graph is asymptotically perfect for classification, the concatenated block probability matrix

 satisfies the condition in Theorem~\ref{thm2}.
 Therefore, each graph provides additional information to aid in separating the communities, and using all three graphs leads to asymptotic perfect classification.